bhall2001/flyball-master-manual/best_practices.md

 ![Conflict Resolution](Screen Shot 2016-08-22 at 7.46.51 AM.png)

+On the right side of each race, there are 4 numbers.
+The first pairing of number indicates how many races there are for the left and right Clubs.
+The second pairing of numbers indicates how many races there are for the left and right Teams.

+If there is a conflict, the dot next to the race indicates whether the conflict is a team or club conflict.
+Team conflicts are higher priority and will display even if there is a club conflict.

+Green indicates there are not conflicts.
+Yellow indicates a club conflict.
+Red is a Team conflict.
+The number on the right causing the conflict highlights in red.

+If a race is shown to be in conflict yet the Club and Team next race numbers are not in red indicates that the conflict is in a PRIOR race for the Club or Team and this is the race that is conflicted with that race.

 1) Starting at race 1, look for Team conflicts (red dots).
 When a conflict is located, look at the red number in the team conflict column.
 This number indicates how close the Team's next race is.

 2) Subtract this number from 7 (for single ring tournaments).
 Remember this number.